What will Yoon's impeachment mean for South Korea? – DW – 12/16/2024

 "Yoon's impeachment is not the end of South Korea's political turmoil.
 It is not even the beginning of the end, which will ultimately involve the election of a new president," said Leif-Eric Easley, a professor of international studies at Ewha Womans University in Seoul.

-And while he applauded the "peaceful street protests" that emerged when the nation's democracy was under threat, Easley cautioned, however, the deep polarization that exists today in South Korean society remains a threat.
+And while he applauded the "peaceful street protests" that emerged when the nation's democracy was under threat, Easley cautioned that the deep polarization that exists today in South Korean society remains a threat.

 "While it is to be expected that a legislative opposition will use its investigative and budgetary powers in the struggle between partisan agendas, there should be accountability mechanisms against causing prolonged government dysfunction and paralysis," he told DW.